ayemos/akagi/README.rst

 Features
 ---------

-akagi supports *iter* and *save* interface for various datasources such as Amazon Redshift, Amazon S3 (more in future).
+akagi supports *iter* and *save* interface for various data sources such as Amazon Redshift, Amazon S3 (more in future).

 -------------
 Installation